-Special guardianship is one legal route to permanence, providing a legal status for children for whom adoption may not be appropriate.
-It offers an option for:
+Special guardianship is one route to permanence, providing a legal status for children for whom adoption may not be appropriate, including:

 - children who require care outside of their birth family but have and wish to retain strong links to the birth family